 Control Signals – System must be able to take a frequency and amplitude inputs and operate the motor accordingly.
 System must also be able to take measurement outputs and calculate frequency and amplitude.

-User Interface – A small screen will be attached to the system and allow lab members to start and stop the experiment, set the frequency, set the length of experiment, and export data in a spreadsheet to a list of emails.
+User Interface – A small screen will be attached to the system and allow lab members to start and stop the experiment, set the vibration frequency and amplitude, set the length of experiment, and export acquired data in a spreadsheet to a list of emails.
 Environmental and vibration variables will be displayed for monitoring while the experiment is active.

 Database – Data for the frequency and amplitude of the vibrations will be captured at a rate of __.
 Environmental variables will be captured at a rate of __.
 System must be able to convert the data into a spreadsheet for viewing after the experiment.